Tomlord1122/tomlord.io/src/content/home.md

 I am a software engineer passionate about systems—and a Golang lover.
 In my free time, I also enjoy building frontend applications with Svelte.

 This website contains some of my blog posts about my learning journey and topics of interest.
 Here, I share my projects and reflections.
-Feel free to contact me via email.
+Feel free to contact me via email!

 > ### Experience